 - a.
 Collect and analyze data to identify areas of success or achievement gaps between and among groups of students - b.
 Review, disaggregate and interpret student achievement data to inform selection and implementation of strategies and interventions as needed - c.
-Identify, review, disaggregate and interpret data of contributing factors to achievement, including attendance, discipline, systemic barriers, student perspectives and education partner perspectives to inform selection and implementation of strategies and interventions as needed - d.
+Identify, review, disaggregate and interpret data of contributing factors to achievement, including attendance, discipline, systemic issues and student/partner perspectives to inform selection and implementation of strategies and interventions as needed - d.
 Create goals based on student, school and/or district data to close achievement gaps